 b.
 The Ancient of Days is not God

 c.
 The Ancient of Days has one million assistants

 d.
 He will determine who is going in which positions of leadership throughout the earth.
 He will be in charge; that’s what the books and judgments are referring to

 e.
-Once all nations of earth have become like kingdoms of heaven (The Lord’s Prayer will be fulfilled), then, and not before then will it be time for Jesus to come to earth
+Once all nations of the earth have become like kingdoms of heaven (The Lord’s Prayer fulfilled), then, and not before, will it be time for Jesus to come to earth

 9 I beheld till the thrones were cast down and the Ancient of days did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.